anoop-panakool/kubernetes-lab/Readme.md

-# Kubernetes Demos
+# Kubernetes Labs & Project Demo !

-### Collection of my demos on kubernetes.
+### kubernetes Lab Files.

-All these demos were tested on `Docker Desktop for Windows`.
+All these Labs were tested on `Docker Desktop for MacOs & Cloud`.
 And should work on other kubernetes environments as well.

 To Setup `Docker Desktop for Windows` on your system, make sure your system has following pre-requisites: